-23. TERM LOAN
+22. TERM LOAN

-Term loan of the Group is secured by the following:
+In the previous financial year, term loan of the Group was secured by the following:

-- (a) Legal charges over the Group's inventories as disclosed in Note 13 to the financial statements; and - (b) Term loan of the Group is guaranteed by the Company.
+- (a) Legal charges over the Group's inventories as disclosed in Note 13 to the financial statements; and - (b) Term loan of the Group was guaranteed by the Company.